mueller-lab/EmbryoNet/Demo/README.md

 Requirements

 - Standard PC, 16Gb RAM, Windows 10
-- For GPU calculations: Nvidia Graphic Card and CUDA drivers installed.
+- For GPU calculations: Nvidia Graphic Card and CUDA 11.4 installed.
 The installation and demo were tested in Windows10

 Execution Time for Demo (10 embryos and 720 time points):